AJnsm/Stator/README.md

 A small tutorial is available [here](/vignette/Vignette.md).

 ## Changes in this version (V1.1)
-- [X] Switched to Nextflow DSL2 and the latest Nextflow version (23.10)
+- [X] Switched to Nextflow DSL2 and the latest compatible Nextflow version (23.04)
 - [X] Renamed multiple scripts, files, and directories
 - [X] Updated and tested Docker profile for local runs
 - [X] Removed 1-point calculation